rsdoiel/antenna/archives/2025/north_america_2025.01.md

 Bass has faced criticism for being absent from Los Angeles when the Palisades fire erupted Tuesday.
 She was in Ghana attending the inauguration of President John Dramani Mahama as part of a U.S. presidential delegation.

 Bass returned the following day.
-On Thursday, she highlighted the “unprecedented” nature of the fires and defended her leadership.
+On Thursday, she highlighted the "unprecedented" nature of the fires and defended her leadership.

-“My focus right now is on the lives and the homes,” Bass said.
+"My focus right now is on the lives and the homes," Bass said.

-At a news briefing Thursday, Los Angeles city and county officials provided an update on the fires and the efforts to bring them under control.

-Los Angeles Fire Chief Kristin Crowley told reporters the fierce winds that had driven the fires calmed enough to allow firefighters to increase containment and air operations to resume.
+At a news briefing Thursday, Los Angeles Fire Chief Kristin Crowley told reporters the fierce winds that had driven the fires calmed enough to allow firefighters to increase containment and air operations to resume.

-The California Department of Forestry and Fire Protection is fighting five active wildfires in the Los Angeles area: the Palisades, Eaton, Hurst, Lidia and Kenneth fires, with the Palisades and Eaton fires being the largest.
+Cal Fire is fighting five active wildfires in the Los Angeles area: the Palisades, Eaton, Hurst, Lidia and Kenneth fires.

-As of Friday morning, the Kenneth fire was 35% contained, according to the California Department of Forestry and Fire Protection.

-The Hurst fire was 37% contained, and the Lidia fire was 75% contained, according to the California Department of Forestry and Fire Protection.
+As of Friday morning, the Kenneth fire was 35% contained, the Hurst fire was 37% contained, and the Lidia fire was 75% contained, according to CAL FIRE.

 Los Angeles firefighters achieved 100% containment of the Sunset fire on Thursday.
 That fire triggered mandatory evacuation orders in Hollywood and the Hollywood Hills.

-Some people are apparently preying on the devastated neighborhoods, and at least 20 people have been arrested in recent days for looting.
+Troops from the California National Guard arrived Friday morning to secure the fire zone in Altadena from theft.
+At least 20 people have been arrested for looting in devasted neighborhoods.

-"I promise you, you will be held accountable," Los Angeles Supervisor Kathryn Barger said at a press conference Thursday.
+"I promise you, you will be held accountable," Los Angeles County Supervisor Kathryn Barger said at a news conference Thursday.

 "Shame on those who are preying on our residents during this time of crisis," Barger said, according to The Los Angeles Times.

+Ash and smoke from the fires have put at least 17 million people in the Los Angeles area under air quality advisories.
+The air quality index reached 173 in the area; good air quality is 50 or less on the index.

-Meanwhile, California’s insurance commissioner has blocked insurance companies from canceling or not renewing the policies of customers in the areas of the Palisades and Eaton fires for a one-year period.
-Concerns have increased that this week’s fires could hasten the flow of insurers out of California.
+Meanwhile, California's insurance commissioner blocked insurance companies from canceling or not renewing the policies of customers in the areas of the Palisades and Eaton fires for a one-year period.
+Concerns have increased that this week's fires could hasten the flow of insurers out of California.

-Los Angeles County Sheriff Robert Luna said the Palisades, Eaton, Hurst and Lidia fires have prompted the evacuation of nearly 180,000 residents, and another 200,000 residents are under evacuation orders.

-Fire Chief Crowley called the Palisades fire alone "one of the most destructive natural disasters in the history of Los Angeles."

 Fern Robinson and Chris Hannas contributed to this report.
 Some information for this report came from The Associated Press and Reuters.